krunch3r76/golem_node_checker/README.md

-Briefly this is made complete with a php script that creates a database connection $dbc.
-See code for details.
+Briefly this will only work if a php script that creates a mysql database connection $dbc is added by the developer.
+See code for details and an example.

-The connection is made to a mysql database to which the following table was created and added unto as so:
+This database connection is made to a mysql database to which the following table was created and added unto as so:
 ```
 create table yagna_pings (id INT UNSIGNED NOT NULL PRIMARY KEY AUTO_INCREMENT,
                           ipaddress VARCHAR(255) NOT NULL,